equinor/modelshare/README.md

 ## Authentication

 There are two means of authentication in this application.
 One is using Active Directory via OAuth2 and the other is using the local user system.
-The latter is the default, as the Active Directory method requires configuration with secret parameter values and thus badly serves for demonstration purposes.
-However, an instance has been set up and should be up and running.
-One should be able to log in using one of the two accounts:

-* admin@modelsharedirectory.onmicrosoft.com
-* user@modelsharedirectory.onmicrosoft.com
-* All passwords are "ModelShare2019"

-If Azure AD authentication does not work, you may switch to the default authentication by clearing the list of active profiles:

-	spring.profiles.active=

-The configuration file can be found in `com.equinor.modelshare/src/main/resources/application.properties`.

 ### Active directory authentication

 For this mechanism to work, the application must be registered in the Azure AD